kirnh/midway.club/content/posts/raspberrypi-ipad-bluetooth.md

 ---
 Date: 2025-03-14
-title: Ensuring a Persistent Bluetooth Connection Between Raspberry Pi and iPad
+title: Persistent Bluetooth Connection Between Raspberry Pi and iPad
 ---

-# Ensuring a Persistent Bluetooth Connection Between Raspberry Pi and iPad

 ## Overview
 This guide walks you through the process of: